 Unfortunately, loneliness is often accentuated over Christmas and New Year, when expectations to spend time with family and friends are high.
 This can affect many people, but older people are particularly vulnerable, because so many live alone, and because this time of year can bring back memories of happier times and people who have passed away.
 Age UK estimated that half a million older people in the UK feel lonely over Christmas and New Years.

 While social isolation can leave us feeling lonely, a calendar filled up with Christmas and New Year social events may also negatively impact our mental health.
 A string of social obligations can easily lead to Christmas burnout, causing financial stress, triggering social anxiety, and resulting in physical and mental exhaustion by the time New Year rolls around.

-Often exacerbating this effect is alcohol, a substance which is very much ingrained within our festive culture, from family gatherings to Christmas work parties where one third of people feel the pressure from peers to drink.
+Often adding to this effect is alcohol, a substance which is very much ingrained within our festive culture, from family gatherings to Christmas work parties where one third of people feel the pressure from peers to drink.
 Dr Wheatley warns of the dangers of heavy drinking:

 "Alcohol is not an ideal drug for those who have a tendency toward depression or anxiety as it can make these feelings much worse.
 For many people, including those who aren't as vulnerable to clinical mental health issues, too much alcohol can lead to physical and mental exhaustion.